 Parameter Description Task Stages

-Incremental Data Synchronization is selected by default.
+By default, Incremental Data Synchronization is selected.
 You can select only Full Data Synchronization.
-You cannot select Schema Synchronization.
-After the precheck, DTS synchronizes the historical data of the selected objects from the source instance to the destination cluster.
+Schema Synchronization cannot be selected.
+After the precheck is complete, DTS synchronizes the historical data of selected objects from the source instance to the destination cluster.
 The historical data is the basis for subsequent incremental synchronization.

 Processing Mode of Conflicting Tables